 How to Know If You Are Too Drunk to Drive?

 So, you have been hanging out with your friends, or just had a meeting with some colleagues, or were called to a local bar for a chat and a glass of wine.
-People around you kept saying that you had already had too much to drink, but you still long for another.
+People around you kept saying that you had already had too much to drink, but you are planning to have another drink.
 You needed to get home and your car is parked right outside.
 You want to know how impaired are you and if it is safe to drive.
 Let’s look at some ways to help you figure out if you are too drunk to drive.

-If you are wondering how drunk you may be or whether you need to call a cab instead of driving yourself; you already have the answer.
+If you are wondering how drunk you may be or whether you need to call a cab or Uber instead of driving yourself; you already have the answer.
 You should not get behind the wheel.
-The safest way is if you consume alcohol do not drive.
-Call a cab or call a friend but do not even approach your vehicle as you can get arrested in some jurisdictions merely because you are in control of the vehicle.
+The best approach if you consume alcohol is not to drive.
+Call a cab or call a friend and do not be near your vehicle because in some jurisdictions you can get arrested merely because you are in control of the vehicle.
 If however, you are considering driving despite consuming alcohol, here are some helpful tips that may help you determine if you are impaired.

 Never lose count of drinks

 One possible way to stay below the legal limit is to track the number of alcoholic drinks you had.
-For a non-commercial adult driver who is not on a DUI probation, to avoid a violation of California Vehicle Code 23152(b) the blood alcohol level (BAC) in your bloodstream must be not higher than 0.08%.
-It is calculated as grams of spirits per 100 milliliters of blood or grams of spirits per 210 liters of breath.
+For a non-commercial adult driver who is not on DUI probation, to avoid a DUI, which is a violation of California Vehicle Code 23152(b), the blood alcohol level (BAC) must be lower than 0.08%.
+BAC is calculated as grams of alcohol per 100 milliliters of blood or grams of spirits per 210 liters of breath.
 For an average person, it translates to about one drink per hour.
-“One drink” refers to one standard glass of wine, one shot of a spirit such as a vodka, or 12 ounces of beer.
+“One drink” refers to one standard glass of wine, one shot of a spirit such as vodka, or 12 ounces of beer.

-Because most people are not average, the individual body characteristics such as weight, height, genders, diet characteristics, medical conditions, the kind of alcohol consumed, psychological state, fatigue, and other individual unique characteristics can affect blood alcohol level.
+Because most people are not average, individual body characteristics such as weight, height, gender, diet characteristics, medical conditions, the kind of alcohol consumed, psychological state, fatigue, and other individual unique characteristics can affect blood alcohol levels.
 No one knows better than you how quickly you get drunk, or how much you may drink.
-Be conscious of your limits.

 Objective Signs of Alcohol Intoxication